Today Lee Steinfeld “Leonhart” discusses launching a successful YouTube channel and raising funds for charity.

 What caused you to get into Pokémon?

 I found my old Pokémon card collection at my parent’s house and made a video on it.
-I found the nostalgic feeling of going through the cards along with Pokémon having a strong following made going into mainly Pokémon an easy choice.
-To this day, opening newer sets of Pokémon cards feels like I’m a kid again, opening packs searching for a holographic rare card!
+I found the nostalgic feeling of going through the cards along with Pokémon having a strong following made going into mainly Pokémon a natural choice.
+To this day, opening newer sets of Pokémon cards feels like I’m a kid again, opening packs searching for a rare holographic card!

 How long did it take to build up your subscribers?